GoogleCloudPlatform/python-docs-samples/notebooks/rendered/executed/Visualize BigQuery Public Data.md

-The next cell uses the Pandas DataFrame.plot() method to visualize the query results as a bar chart.
-See the [Pandas documentation](https://pandas.pydata.org/pandas-docs/stable/visualization.html) to learn more about data visualization with Pandas.
+The next cell uses the pandas DataFrame.plot() method to visualize the query results as a bar chart.
+See the [pandas documentation](https://pandas.pydata.org/pandas-docs/stable/visualization.html) to learn more about data visualization with pandas.

 ```python